spring-projects/spring-webflow/build-spring-webflow/resources/readme.txt

 2. RELEASE NOTES
 ----------------
-Spring Web Flow 2 requires Java SE 1.4 and Spring Framework 2.5.4 or above to run.
+Spring Web Flow 2.1 requires Java SE 1.5 and Spring Framework 3.0.0 or above to run.

-Java SE 5.0 with Ant 1.7 is required to build.
+Java SE 5.0 with Ant 1.7 is also required to build.

 Release distribution contents: